parkerhoyes/bolos-app-seedutility/README.md

 backup of their BIP 39 mnemonic by comparing it to the master seed stored on the device.

+An extensive manual for the application can be found in the `docs` folder.

 ## Development Cycle

 This repository will follow a Git branching model similar to that described in